Matthew White Ridley, 4th Viscount Ridley: Background, education and military service

 Ridley was the son of Matthew White Ridley, 3rd Viscount Ridley, and Ursula Lutyens, daughter of Sir Edwin Lutyens.
-His younger brother Nicholas Ridley, Baron Ridley of Liddesdale, was a prominent Conservative Party politician who served as a government minister for nearly all of Margaret Thatcher's years as Prime Minister.
+His younger brother Nicholas Ridley, Baron Ridley of Liddesdale was a Conservative Party politician who served as a government minister for nearly all of Margaret Thatcher's years as prime minister.

 Matthew Ridley was educated at Eton College and spent several months studying agriculture at King's College, University of Durham (now Newcastle University).
 The Second World War interrupted his education and he joined the Coldstream Guards, serving in Normandy and Germany in 1944–45.
 He then studied at Oxford, graduating with a degree in Agriculture from Balliol College in 1948.

 He then served as an aide-de-camp to Sir Evelyn Baring, then Governor of Kenya.
 During this time he furthered his interest in nature and science.
 In 1955, Ridley and zoologist Lord Richard Percy spent four months on an uninhabited island in the Seychelles studying the plight of the dwindling sooty tern.

 Later he joined the Territorial Army, reaching the rank of Brevet Colonel in the Northumberland Hussars: he became Honorary Colonel of that unit in 1979.